frco9/python-google-places/README.rst

                         search is to be restricted.
 The maximum is 50000 meters.
                         (default 3200)

+            strictbounds -- Returns only those places that are strictly within the region defined by location and radius.
+This is a restriction, rather than a bias, meaning that results outside this region will not be returned even if they match the user input

             language -- The language code, indicating in which language the results should be returned, if possible. (default lang.ENGLISH)